EuracBiomedicalResearch/DigitalSpiralography/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Several coordinate types and transformations are stored in the file itself.
-It's important to understand how these coordinates are manipulated.

-First, the coordinates coming from the tablet are mapped onto the screen (their
+Coordinates that come directly from the tablet are mapped onto the screen (with
-extension is 0x0 to screen's WxH).
-Since the tablet has a higher resolution
+range 0x0 to screen's WxH).
+Since the tablet has a higher resolution than that
-than that of the screen, the resulting coordinates are always floating point.
+of the screen, the resulting coordinates are floating point.
-This space is called "raw screen-transformed space", as it's independent of the
-tablet itself.

-When the user draws on the tablet during the calibration (producing
+When the user draws on the tablet during the calibration, the coordinates are
-``calibration/cpoints`` pairs) or during the recording itself
-(``recording/events/ctrans``), the coordinates are mapped again, so that the
-center of the spiral on the tablet matches the center of the spiral on the
+re-mapped so that the center of the tablet matches center of the drawing with
-screen.

-The spiral on the screen though is always located at the ideal location 0x0,
-with an extension of exactly 1x1.
-This is referred to as the "normalized
-drawing space", which makes comparing different spirals trivial.
-The
-quadrilateral in effect to transform "raw screen-trasformed" coordinates to
+an unit-less scale and a square aspect ratio.
+This is the "drawing space" (as
+stored in ``calibration/cpoints`` and ``recording/events/cdraw``).

-"normalized drawing coordinates" is stored in the ``recording/rect_drawing``
+The "normalized drawing space" uses information from the calibration points to
-tree in the file.
-The resulting coordinate is then transformed again to correct
-for the calibration points, by using the ``recording/rect_trans``
-quadrilateral.

-The full flow during the recording is thus:

-1. raw coordinates coming from the tablet
-2. scale to screen size ("raw screen-transformed space")
-3. scale to drawing size ("*uncorrected* normalized drawing space")
-4. correct for deformations ("*corrected* normalized drawing space")

-Mappings from one coordinate space to the other can be performed by calculating
-the affine matrix transforming the ideal quadrilateral [[-1,1],[1,-1]] to the
-specified screen size, ``rect_drawing`` or ``rect_trans`` quadrilateral.
-Storing the mapped quadrilateral (2x2 matrix) instead of the transform (3x3
-matrix) allows for less rounding errors in less space.
-Transformation from "raw
-screen-space" to "*uncorrected* normalized drawing space" is also always a
-linear scaling operation, and thus also simpler to perform.

-It's important to note that the ``recording/events/cdraw`` points and the
-``recording/rect_trans`` quadrilateral itself can be recomputed from scratch in
-case a flaw in the calibration or a better calibration model is found.
-These
-coordinates are "redundant" on purpose.
-DrawingVisualizer allows to switch
-between the uncorrected/corrected models.
+map the drawing to the unit length *and* direction using an affine transform.
+By using such mapping it's possible to reconstruct the original drawing unit.

 Coding of IDs